Messoras/trainspotting/README.md

 - Increasing the amount of trolleys per train
 - Graphics
 - Bug fixing:
-  * Removing a line from a closed loop causes errors or crashes
+  * Why are you carrying crystals when not attached to a crystal station?